Elizabeth Adkins-Regan: Education and career

 Adkins-Regan received her B.S. in Psychology from the University of Maryland, College Park in 1967.
 She earned her Ph.D. in Physiological Psychology from the University of Pennsylvania in 1971.
 She was one of the first graduate students of Norman T. Adler.
 Her dissertation research focused on the hormonal control of mating behavior in Japanese quail.

-After receiving her graduate degree, she was an assistant professor at Bucknell University from 1972-1974 and then at the State University of New York College at Cortland from 1974–1975.
+After receiving her graduate degree, she was an assistant professor at Bucknell University from 1972 to 1974 and then at the State University of New York College at Cortland from 1974 to 1975.
 She joined the faculty at Cornell University as an assistant professor in the Department of Psychology and the Department of Neurobiology and Behavior in 1975.
 She became an associate professor at Cornell in 1981.
 In 1986, she received a Fulbright Research Scholar Award to work as a visiting scientist at the French National Institute for Agricultural Research (INRA), where she studied the sexual differentiation of behavior in pigs.
 She became a full professor in the Department of Psychology and Department of Neurobiology and Behavior at Cornell University in 1988.

 In 2005, she published the book Hormones and Animal Social Behavior, a major synthesis of the study of animal social behavior and steroid and peptide hormones.
-She served as the Editor-in-Chief of the journal Hormones and Behavior from 2008-2011 and was the President of the Society for Behavioral Neuroendocrinology from 2015–2017.
+She served as the Editor-in-Chief of the journal Hormones and Behavior from 2008 to 2011 and was the President of the Society for Behavioral Neuroendocrinology from 2015 to 2017.